Omni Coliseum: Concerts

 The Omni was Atlanta's primary concert venue from 1972 to 1997.

-Phish played their Halloween show on 10-31-1996 and performed a musical costume in the 2nd set, they played the Talking Heads album Remain in Light in its entirety.
+Phish played their Halloween show on October 31, 1996, and performed a musical costume in the second set; they played the Talking Heads album Remain in Light in its entirety.
 This show was later released as Live Phish Volume 15.

-The Grateful Dead played The Omni 24 times between 1973 and 1995, more than any other musical act.
+The Grateful Dead played at The Omni 24 times between 1973 and 1995, more than any other musical act.

 The Jacksons performed for the Destiny World Tour in 1979 and for the Triumph Tour in 1981.
-Madonna brought both her Virgin Tour in 1985 and her Who's That Girl World Tour in 1987 to the Omni Coliseum.
+Madonna brought both her Virgin Tour in 1985, and her Who's That Girl World Tour in 1987 to the Omni Coliseum.
 Michael Jackson performed for the Bad Tour in 1988.
-Elvis Presley played 12 sell out shows between June 1973 and December 1976.
+Elvis Presley played twelve sellout shows between June 1973 and December 1976.
 Judas Priest has also played this venue on a few occasions.

 Def Leppard recorded footage from the October 7–9, 1988 shows at the Omni for their In the Round, in Your Face video.
-Paul McCartney and Wings played at the Omni on May 18, 1976, and May 19, 1976, during their Wings Over the World tour.
-Paul McCartney returned to the Omni with his band for concerts on February 18, 1990, and February 19, 1990.
+Paul McCartney and Wings played at the Omni on May 18 and May 19, 1976, during their Wings Over the World tour.
+Paul McCartney returned to the Omni with his band for concerts on February 18 and February 19, 1990.
 George Harrison played two concerts on November 24, 1974, on his only North American solo tour.
 Pink Floyd played at the Omni in November 1987 on their A Momentary Lapse of Reason Tour.